wunderio/silta/docs/gcp_filestore_migration.md

 # Replace file storage with Google's Filestore volume.

 This example will change storage for Drupal public files.
 Repeat the same steps for other volumes, such as private files.

+This will first add a new mount for the new Google filestore to `/app/web/sites/default/files-new` where the files from the existing object storage `public-files` mount `/app/web/sites/default/files` are copied from and then the new filestore is mounted to the existing `/app/web/sites/default/files` mount at the same time when the old `public-files` mount is disabled.

 ### !!
 LIMITATIONS, PITFALLS
 1. Do not delete the old public-files section, nor change their names.
 Kubernetes tracks the volumes by these names.